All Episodes

 What justifies releasing the video about the convenience store?

-While there's still no details about what happened with the shooting itself, that's what caused everything to erupt again on Friday night and eventually led to the curfew having to be having to be imposed.
+While there's still no details about what happened with the shooting itself, that's what caused everything to erupt again on Friday night and eventually led to the curfew having to be imposed.

 Why release the video?